-Any building tiles (blueprints) and Gold () in your personal supply are yours, but buildings and materials on the board are owned by all players.
-Everyone can freely use all the materials on the building tiles - even ones in another player's colour - and activate all buildings in the village.
-Landmarks (buildings with the Flag icon P on them) will grant Points 1 only to the player whose Flag marker is on them, but apart from these exceptions, everything is shared in Hamlet.
+Any building tiles (blueprints) and Gold in your personal supply are yours, but, everyone can freely use all the materials on the building tiles - even ones in another player's colour - and activate all buildings in the village.
+Landmarks (buildings with the Flag icon on them) will grant Points only to the player whose Flag marker is on them, but apart from these exceptions, everything is shared in Hamlet.